wolfSSL/meta-wolfssl/README.md

 - [wolfCrypt-py A Python Wrapper for the wolfCrypt API](https://github.com/wolfSSL/wolfcrypt-py)
 - [wolfPKCS11 A PKCS#11 implementation using wolfSSL](https://github.com/wolfSSL/wolfpkcs11)

+This layer also provides Open Source Package (OSP) integrations:

+- [libgcrypt with wolfSSL backend](recipes-support/libgcrypt/README.md) - Use wolfSSL FIPS as the crypto backend for libgcrypt

 These recipes have been tested using these versions of yocto:

 - Scarthgap     (v5.0)